 Semiconductors were being studied in laboratories as early as the 1830s.
 In 1833 Michael Faraday was experimenting with silver sulfide.
 He discovered that as the material was heated it conducted electricity better.
 A number of other early experimenters discovered other properties of semiconductors.
 In 1947 at Bell Labs in New Jersey, the transistor was invented.
 This led to the development of integrated circuits, which power almost all electronic devices today.

 Today, semiconductors are used far and wide.
 Semiconductors can be found in nearly every electronic device, such as desktop computers, the Internet, tablet devices, smartphones, etc. The two most important semiconductor companies leading Semiconductor Market Share are Dell and Samsung.
-You can find Semiconductor Market Size, Semiconductor Market Share, and other trends and statistics below and you can get help with additional Semiconductor industry market research here.
+You can find Semiconductor Market Size, Semiconductor Market Share, and other trends and statistics below and you can learn more about T4's strategy consulting services here.

 Demand for semiconductors used in wired communication applications will increase because of several pandemic-related factors, including more security upgrades for existing enterprise infrastructures as more employees work from home, increase in fixed broadband usage in some countries which will lead to more purchases of cable/DSL and wireless routers as workers upgrade internet connections in private home offices, higher internet traffic which will spur demand for switches and routers, greater demand for cloud services and associated computing nodes, which will increase the need for optoelectronics in data center fiber connections, increase in video streaming across many networks.
 The demand for consumer-electronics semiconductors will decrease, although there was a recent rise in demand for gaming devices, audio equipment, and some kitchen appliances—a trend likely occurring because people are spending more time at home.
 The automotive semiconductor market is expected to decrease as a result of the sharp fall in car sales in 2020.